rishikesh-272/world-layoffs-EDA/README.md

-# 🧠 World Layoffs EDA Project
+# 🧠 World Layoffs EDA Project - MySQL

 This project presents an end-to-end analysis of tech layoffs using SQL (MySQL).
 It includes data cleaning, exploratory queries, and business insights extracted from the dataset — all done directly in MySQL.
 The analysis focuses on understanding which companies, countries, and industries have been affected most by layoffs, and how funding plays a role in the layoffs.